Courtroom decorum an issue with video conferencing

 Schrantz believes it's important that all parties respect, observe and preserve the dignity of the legal proceedings.
 He's had his own unusual video conferencing encounter.

 He was presiding over a divorce case during an online, morning hearing.
-Schrantz granted the couple's divorce, and then saw the man gulp a beer.
-He asked one of his staff if it was actually beer, she responded, "Yes, that's my brand of beer."
+Schrantz granted the couple's divorce and then saw the man gulp a beer.
+He asked one of his staff members if that was actually a beer, she answered yes, that it was the brand of beer she likes also.

 Mike Armstrong, a Rogers attorney, said it's difficult to have some proceedings via video conferencing.
-He said one hearing had to be stopped because a man involved in the hearing was outside and there was a train going by.
+He said one hearing had to be stopped because a man involved in the case was outside and there was a train passing by.
 Armstrong said dogs also were barking in the background.

 Armstrong doesn't believe the formal setting of the courtroom should be relaxed for video conferencing.
 He feels more formality should be inserted in the online proceedings.